AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ## Laws for Embedding and Substitution {#sec:sub-calc}

 Before we attempt to prove correctness we should pin down the laws of embedding and substitution.
 People who set out to write normalization proofs soon find that a jumble of twenty-odd substitution lemmas is required to make headway.
 The naive proving process works by repeatedly hitting roadblocks and reacting by adding more lemmas.
-A more prudent way is to characterize all of them beforehand in categorical terms, which lends us confidence that a given set of lemmas is complete.
+A more prudent way is to characterize all of them beforehand in categorical terms, which lends confidence that a given set of lemmas is complete.

 ### Embeddings {#sec:embedding-laws}